 About The Guest Author, April B.

-April is the founder of the travel blog, The Unending Journey.
-She is a solo traveler passionate about inspiring other people to explore the world on their own, and showing them how easy it is to do.
-You can also follow her on Instagram and Facebook.
+April is a solo traveler passionate about inspiring other people to explore the world on their own, and showing them how easy it is to do.
+She loves exploring the outdoors and hiking, especially in Sequoia National Park.

 Enjoyed this post on hiking the Lakes Trail in Sequoia National Park?
 Pin it for later!

 Want to live your best life through travel?

 Subscribe for FREE access to my library of fun blogging worksheets and learn how to get paid to travel more!